tanin47/tip/README.md

 Tip runs in [App Sandbox](https://developer.apple.com/app-sandboxing/), which protects users by limiting the privileges of the app to its intended functionality.
 App Sandbox gives our users peace of mind.

 With App Sandbox, Tip can only read/write files from [a few predefined directories](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html) and, specifically, can *only* execute (not write) files within `~/Library/Application\ Scripts/tanin.tip`.
 This is the reason why the provider script is under `~/Library/Application\ Scripts/tanin.tip/`.

 As a reminder, please always review a downloaded provider script before using it.

+Tip is also based on [system-wide service  (or NSServices)](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/).
+Tip cannot see the content of other applications.
+When you explicit trigger Tip, Mac OS provides Tip with the selected text.

+This is a huge win privacy-wise :)

 Usage